scubajorgen/TOP25OziGenerator/README.md

 # TOP25Raster OZI Explorer map file generator
 ## Introduction
-Excellent topographic raster maps of the Netherlands can be loaded at [PDOK](https://www.pdok.nl/introductie/-/article/dataset-basisregistratie-topografie-brt-topraster).
+Excellent topographic raster maps of the Netherlands can be downloaded at [PDOK](https://www.pdok.nl/introductie/-/article/dataset-basisregistratie-topografie-brt-topraster).
 The format is GeoTIFF.
-However, this format is not supported directly by [OziExplorer](https://www.oziexplorer4.com/).
+However, this format is not supported directly by [OZI Explorer](https://www.oziexplorer4.com/).
 Though OZI Explorer has a function to import DRG maps, the resulting map file does not seem to have the right coordinates.

-This quick and dirty java application generates the **OZI Explorer map files* based on the enclosed excel file in the Top25Raster package.
+This quick and dirty java application generates the **OZI Explorer map files** based on information in the enclosed excel file in the Top25Raster package.

 I tried OziExplorer and MAPC2MAPC to convert GeoTIFF to Ozi.
 Both resulted in maps that seem not to be correct when comparing the coordinates of well known calibration points.
 Therefore I decided to write this little program.